vonqo/gestalt/README.md

 * **study_materials** - Project related study materials.

 ## Install and use
 Execute ```install.sh```.
 Installation script is not maintained.
-If things gone wrong, screw this script and go for manual.
+If things gone wrong, screw this script and go manual.

 ### Manual installation
 **Orchestrator** integrates all modules with isolated process calls.
 Each modules has to be successfully builded on the system.
 The source code of module(s) from this repository is slightly changed to fit with **Orchestrator**.